rushil23/WordSearch-iOS-Shopify/README.md

     - *Reveals* can be modified by changing **GameManager.REVEALS**

-6. **Auto Layout: Supports Portrait & Landscape** Supports any orientation on any device. (iPhones & iPads) [I've only tested it on the iPhone XR, iPhone 8, iPhone 7, iPad]
+6. **Auto Layout: Supports Portrait & Landscape**

+Supports any orientation on any device. (iPhones & iPads) [I've only tested it on the iPhone XR, iPhone 8, iPhone 7, iPad]

 7. **Randomization Logic:**

-Randomization logic supports placing words in a grid of any size, in a vertical/horizontal orientation.
+    - Randomly places words in a grid of any size.
+(Words with length greater than the grid size will be ignored)
+    - Supports 4 - orientations: Vertical, Horizontal, Reverse-Vertical, Reverse-Horizontal
+    - Supports overlaps: The algorithm allows overlapping words as long as they collide (overlap) at the same letter.

 8. **Special Edge Cases Handled:**
     - *Duplicate Words in Grid:*